Media crisis: Democracy forum calls for state intervention | DW | 12.07.2021

 "What we have recently experienced is that a growing number of readers have been phoning in to our offices to let us know how important it is for them that we are still putting out a print version of our paper."

 Those are the words of Benjamin Piel, the editor-in-chief of the MindenerTageblatt, a daily newspaper published in the town of Minden in the northwestern German state of North Rhine-Westphalia.
-Its circulation is currently running at around 26,000.
+Its circulation is currently about 26,000.
 But that number is shrinking — despite those loyal subscribers — with sales falling by a quarter in the past two decades or so.

 Similar trends in the US have led to the emergence of what are known as "news deserts."
 Whole swathes of the country are no longer getting the kind of basic information that local media tend to provide.
 In the past 15 years, more than 2,000 papers have been forced to close down across America.